+grow revenue

+and services

-- Growth & Revenue: Develop new opportunities to grow revenue and services. - Operational Excellence: Lead in providing impactful and effective services. - Workforce & Culture: Drive the focus on our people to build a great workplace. - Client Experience: Ensure clients are at the centre of what we do. - Social Influence & Leadership: Become the reference point for social impact and influence - Technology: Embed aligned systems and process across the whole organisation.
+Drive the focus on our people to build a great workplace Ensure clients are at the centre of what we do and influence

+Social Influence & Leadership Become the reference point for social impact and effective services

+Technology Embed aligned systems and process across the whole organisation

-SSI broke new ground in 2018-19 with a merger, the international expansion of our Ignite® program and the acquisition of new funding streams.
+SSI broke new ground in 2018-19 with a merger, the international expansion of our Ignite[®] program and the acquisition of new funding streams.
 Our strategic and business planning laid the foundation for that growth.
 It ensured we grew in a way that was aligned with our values and maintained the interests of our clients, members and partners.